Axius-SDC/.github/profile/README.md

-# Axius SDC - Open Source Organization
+# Axius SDC, Inc.

-Welcome to the Axius SDC organization on GitHub!
+Welcome to the Axius SDC, Inc. organization on GitHub!
 This repository contains community health files and default configurations for the Axius SDC organization.

 ## 🌐 Company Website